Pyrrus/Binary-and-Hexadecimal/README.md

 _If you put a letter as the input instead of a number, it will return NaN for both outputs!_

-_Wanted to implement the third track in an "if else" statement but not sure how to place the variable_

 ## Support and contact details

 _You may contact us via GitHub or by email should you have any questions about this project or suggestions to improve it:_